bdteo/bdteo.github.io/content/blog/understanding-class-namespace-changes-shopware-6-5-developers-guide/index.md

 ### Observations

-This change aims to align with the broader industry shift towards OpenSearch, a community-driven fork of Elasticsearch.
+This change aligns with the broader industry shift towards OpenSearch, a community-driven fork of Elasticsearch.
 Updating to the new namespace ensures compatibility with ongoing developments and support.

 ## 2. Media Path Handling